Ongoing Website Costs to budget for!

 Please allow me to share some of these “unexpected” events with you.

 - Backing up the site – This should be done every time a change is made or plugins/themes are updated.
-Last thing you want to have happen is have your site hacked with no backup to go to.
+Last thing you want to have happen is have your site hacked with no backup to go!
+Some hosting services include the option to back up daily, once a week or other defined times.
+Once a day is over kill.
+You can backup only when changes are made.
+There are a couple of plugins for this to make it easy to save the site as a file on your computer and other devices.

 - Up-dating WP Plugins – updates are often to patch a security issue.
 All plugins need to be updated as soon as new versions are released.

-- Emergency Planning – Sometimes websites go down.
+- Emergency Planning – Sometimes website servers do go down.
 It may take time for your web admin to figure out if it can be fixed quickly or not.
 Have a backup you can forward your domain to temporarily so you do not loose potential clients.
 I can’t tell you how many early morning fixes at 2:00 am have saved the day.

 I will address more issues in future blogs.